10 Top Garage Ventilation Options: What Is The Best Way?

 9. Roof Mount Attic Fan

 Maybe the wind in your area is not enough.
-In which case a roof wind turbine may not be able to do the job.
-In that case you can install a roof mount attic fan.
+In this case, a roof wind turbine may not be able to do the job.
+In that case, you can install a roof-mount attic fan.
 Think of it as an exhaust fan for the roof.

 Roof Mount Power Exhaust